Skip to content Skip to sidebar Skip to footer

 1. Can I use human shampoo on my dog in an emergency?

 It’s best to avoid it.
-Human shampoos can disrupt your dog’s skin pH and cause dryness or irritation.
+Human shampoos can disrupt your dog’s skin pH, leading to dryness or irritation.
 Use plain water or a dog-safe alternative like oatmeal paste if you’re in a pinch.

 2. How often should I bathe my dog with diluted shampoo?